-This Harvard Medical School Guide explores the subtle differences between various forms of
+This guide from Harvard Medical School explores the subtle differences between various forms of

 memory problems, break down the different types of MCI, and explains brain function and its role in creating and retrieving memories.
 You will learn the causes and risk factors for MCI, what doctors look for when diagnosing the condition, and medical as well as natural ways to treat or even prevent it.

 Prepared by the editors of Harvard Health Publishing in consultation with Gad A. Marshall, M.D., Assistant Professor of Neurology, Harvard Medical School, Associate Medical Director of Clinical Trials, Center for Alzheimer Research & Treatment, Brigham and Women’s Hospital

 Guides Harvard Medical School deliver compact, practical information on important health concerns.
 These publications are smaller in scope than our Special Health Reports, but they are written in the same clear, easy-to-understand language, and they provide the authoritative health advice you expect from Harvard Health Publishing.